-An excellent opportunity offered by TECH with this degree for teachers who wish to progress in their professional careers with a 100% online education, which will allow them to balance a quality program with their daily work.
+An excellent opportunity offered by TECH with this program for teachers who wish to progress in their professional careers with a 100% online education, which will allow them to balance a quality program with their daily work.
 Therefore, students can access the entire syllabus from the first day, without sessions with fixed schedules, and using only a computer, tablet or cell phone to connect to the virtual platform.
-In this way, the professional who takes this degree can distribute the teaching load according to their needs.
+In this way, the professional who takes this qualification can distribute the teaching load according to their needs.

-This Professional Master's Degree in Child and Adolescent Psychology contains the most complete and up-to-date educational program on the market.
+This Professional Master's Degree in Child and Adolescent Psychology contains the most complete and up-to-date program on the market.
 The most important features include:

-- The development of practical cases presented by experts in Psychology - The graphic, schematic, and practical contents with which they are created, provide scientific and practical information on the disciplines that are essential for professional practice - Practical exercises where self-assessment can be used to improve learning - Its special emphasis on innovative methodologies - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection
+- Practical cases presented by experts in Psychology - The graphic, schematic and eminently practical contents with which it is conceived gather scientific and practical information on those disciplines that are indispensable for professional practice - Practical exercises where self-assessment can be used to improve learning. - Its special emphasis on innovative methodologies - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection